Deltebre, Tarragona (ES)

-Spring: During springtime, the Delta del Ebro begins to come alive with freshwater and saltwater species (and also, an increase of plankton-feeding small species that are eaten by larger predators).
-During April and May, you can start to practice trolling and jiggling to catch bluefin tuna and little tunny.
-It’s also a good time to catch leerfish and bluefish using a small barracuda or a garfish at depths of 7-15m.
+Spring: During springtime, the Ebro River Delta begins to come alive with freshwater and saltwater species (and also, an increase of plankton-feeding small species that are eaten by larger predators).
+During April and May, you can start trolling and jigging to catch bluefin tuna and little tunny.
+It’s also a good time to catch leerfish and bluefish using dead bait (small barracuda or a garfish) in depths of 7-15m.

 Summer: This is the best time of year for fishing in the Delta del Ebro.
-During July, August and September, the waters are full of activity as seagulls fly above.
+During July, August and September, the waters are full of activity with large amounts of sea gulls hovering over the frenzies.
 Again, the fishing will be in both freshwater and saltwater, and it’s a good time to fish bluefin tuna just offshore.
-Closer to the coast, you can try trolling with natural bait (squid or mackerel) to catch barracuda, bluefish, dentex or leerfish.
+Closer to the coast, you can try trolling with natural bait (squid or mackerel) to catch types of fish like barracuda, bluefish, dentex or leerfish.

 Autumn: Fishing in Delta del Ebro during autumn is an excellent time of year, particularly for trolling along the coast with small lures and feathers to catch mackerel, melva, little tunny and dolphinfish usually in waters 40-50m deep.
 It’s also a good time to fish barracuda with a garfish to catch leerfish or bluefish in depths ranging from 7-15m.

 Winter: During wintertime the marine fisheries are calmer.
-However, in good weather conditions, the Delta del Ebro can still be a very productive place to fish.
+However, in good weather conditions, Ebro Delta fishing can still be a very productive place to fish.
 The most common species to be found here are black spot sea bream, forkbeard, conger eel, Atlantic wreckfish and grouper.

 During winter it’s better to fish in the River Ebro because, although the temperature is lower and there is a chance of storms, the river remains calm and sheltered.
 January to March is also an excellent time to fish for sander and catfish as the water is clearer.

-You need a fishing license to fish in fresh water and salt water which can be obtained on the website from the Generalitat de Catalunya:
+You need a fishing license for Ebro Delta fishing, (fresh water and salt water) which can be obtained on the website from the Generalitat de Catalunya:

-remember that the fishing charters normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.
+remember that the fishing charters or your fishing guide normally have the fishing license included in the price, so you don't need to buy one if you're chartering a boat.